 Each deluxe expansion features one faction prominently, but includes some cards from all 8 factions.
-Tyrell, Stark, Lannister, Martell, and Night’s Watch boxes are currently available, beginning with Wolves of the North.
+Tyrell, Stark, Lannister, Martell, Night’s Watch and Greyjoy boxes are currently available, beginning with Wolves of the North.

 To ease the burden of entry for new players and keep the tournament scene fresh, chapter packs rotate out of the tournament-legal card pool after about 4 years (so starting in 2019 or 2020).
 The Core set and deluxe expansions will not rotate but rather remain “evergreen”.
 In addition, aspiring players can jump in quickly by purchasing an Intro deck or even a prior World Champ deck.

 The LCG model makes Thrones a relatively cheap investment compared to collectible card games like Magic, Yugioh and Pokemon.
 Furthermore, players can easily share a collection with a friend or two by divvying up the 8 factions.